BrikerMan/BMPlayer/README.md

 - Slide horizontal to fast forward and rewind
 - Support multi-definition video
 - Mirror mode, slow play mode
+- Add Http header and other options to AVURLAsset

 ## Requirements
 - iOS 8 +